Do You Need Travel Insurance to Visit the USA? (2026 Guide)

 • Routine dental and vision care

-• Dialysis, chemotherapy, scheduled treatments
+• Dialysis, chemotherapy and other scheduled treatments

-• Elective procedures and cosmetic surgery
+• Elective and cosmetic procedures

 • Congenital conditions